IBM/spring-boot-microservices-on-kubernetes/README.md

 The Spring Boot Microservices are the **Compute-Interest-API** and the **Send-Notification**.

 The **Send-Notification** can be configured to send notification through gmail and/or Slack.

-You will need to use an [OpenWhisk](#using-openwhisk-action-with-slack-notification) action for the slack notification.
-You may also choose to use an OpenWhisk action for the email notification.
-If you want to use OpenWhisk, go to [Using OpenWhisk](#using-openwhisk-action-with-slack-notification) section before building and deploying the images.
+Default is the gmail option.
+You can also use event driven technology, in this case [OpenWhisk](http://openwhisk.org/) to send emails and slack messages.
+To use OpenWhisk with your notification microservice, please follow the steps [here](#using-openwhisk-action-with-slack-notification) before building and deploying the microservice images.
 Otherwise, you can proceed if you choose to only have an email notification setup.

 * 1. Build the images